Enjoy Our Happy Melody

 What is cosmetic eyelid surgery?

-You are considered a good candidate for blepharoplasty if you have any of the following concerns:
+You may be considered a good candidate for blepharoplasty if you have any of the following concerns:

-• Excess skin that hides the natural fold of your upper lids.
+Excess skin that hides the natural fold of the upper eyelids

-• Excess skin and wrinkles in your lower eyelids
+Excess skin and wrinkles of the lower eyelids

-• Loose skin hanging around your upper eyelids
+Loose or sagging skin around the upper eyelids

-Every year, hundreds of thousands of men and women choose blepharoplasty to improve the way they look.
-Droopy eyelids can make you look older and can also impair vision.
-Blepharoplasty corrects these problems and also removes puffiness and bags under the eyes that make you look tired and old.
+Every year, hundreds of thousands of men and women choose blepharoplasty to improve both their appearance and quality of life.
+Drooping eyelids can make a person appear older and more tired, while also potentially affecting vision.
+Blepharoplasty can correct these concerns while reducing puffiness and under-eye bags for a more youthful and refreshed appearance.

 Upper Lid Blepharoplasty